 Some follow a more restrictive routine than others, but a few commonly held principles of vegetarianism are imperative to this specific way of eating.

 There are four primary “types” of vegetarians.
-Of course, how one person eats is a personal choice and does not mean they will fit into just one category of vegetarianism.
+Of course, how one eats is a personal choice and does not mean one will fit into just one category of vegetarianism.

 The 4 Types of Vegetarianism: